Last updated: 4/25/2022 | April 25th, 2022

 This museum has over 5,000 works dating from the mid-20th century onwards.
 The collection includes an extensive collection of pieces by Spanish artists such as Joan Miró and Pablo Picasso.
 There are also works by Americans Andy Warhol and Alexander Calder.
 Personally, I’m not a huge fan of modern art but if you are, be sure to add this to your itinerary!

 Plaça dels Àngels 1, +34 934 12 08 10, macba.cat/en.
-Open Monday to Saturday from 10am-8pm, and Sundays/Public Holidays from 10am-3pm (closed on Tuesdays except public holidays).
+Open Monday to Friday from 11am-7:30pm, Saturdays from 10am-8pm, and Sundays/Public Holidays from 10am-3pm (closed on Tuesdays except public holidays).
 Admission is 11 EUR which includes unlimited return visits within a month of purchase.
-Entry is free on Saturdays from 4pm-8pm.
+Entry is free on Saturdays starting at 4pm.

 12. Take a Day Trip to Monserrat